You want smart political talk without the meltdowns?

 No, you don't look fat in that dress.

-And and you Fox News hosts, you knew that By the by the by the way, you know you're not allowed to I didn't think I thought the the F word that you used I thought that word was banned.
+I didn't think I thought the F-word that you used, I thought that word was banned.

 I think we have to use the word chubby now.

-You knew the election wasn't stolen from Trump, and you guys lied about it anyway, because you felt you had a good reason.
+You knew the election wasn't stolen from Trump, and you guys lied about it anyway because you felt you had a good reason.

-No, uh if you listen to what I said on the air every day, what did I talk about?
+No, if you listen to what I said on the air every day, what did I talk about?

-Well, let me remind you.
+Let me remind you.

-I talked about laws being violated, partisan observers, for example, most states have laws that partisan observers get to watch the vote count from start to finish.
+Partisan observers, for example, most states have laws that partisan observers get to watch the vote count from start to finish.

-Uh in 2020, they were a hundred feet back.
+In 2020, they were 100 feet back.

-They were a thousand feet back.
+They were 1,000 feet back.

-They there was no accommodation to uphold the law that allows partisan observers to observe.
+There was no accommodation to uphold the law that allows partisan observers to observe.

 Now, instead of going through the arduous process of getting a constitutional amendment, state legislators decided they just would pass a law.